vasishth/MichiganLinguistics2020talk/README.md

 In the second part of the talk, I show one way that we can resolve these problems.
 In their classic paper, Roberts and Pashler (2000) laid out two important criteria for model evaluation: the model needs to make clear, constrained predictions, and the effect estimates have to be measured with high precision.
 To these, we add one more criterion: model evaluation should always be carried out in the context of a competing baseline model to be meaningful.
 As a case study for model evaluation, we compare the predictive performance (using k-fold cross-validation) of the LV05 model with a competing model of retrieval processes, the McElree 2003 direct-access model (Nicenboim and Vasishth, 2018).
 The evaluation data-set is a relatively high-precision study on inhibitory interference effects in German number agreement (Nicenboim, Vasishth, Engelmann, and Suckow, 2018).

-I end with a discussion of ongoing work in my lab, which include (i) systematically developing higher-precision benchmark data for model evaluation;
+I end with a brief discussion of ongoing work in my lab, which include

+- systematically developing higher-precision benchmark data for model evaluation;

-(ii) using approximate Bayesian Computation to arrive at realistic estimates of model parameters;
+- using approximate Bayesian Computation to arrive at realistic estimates of model parameters;

-(iii) investigating the predictive performance of the LV05 and the direct-access model on individual-level effects in unimpaired controls as well as impaired populations (individuals with aphasia).
+- investigating the predictive performance of the LV05 and the direct-access model on individual-level effects in unimpaired controls as well as impaired populations (individuals with aphasia).

 Selected references